IBM/istio101/workshop/exercise-1/README.md

 ## Access your cluster
+Learn how to set the context to work with your cluster by using the `kubectl` CLI, access the Kubernetes dashboard, and gather basic information about your cluster.

 1. Set the context for your cluster in your CLI.
 Every time you log in to the IBM Cloud Container Service CLI to work with the cluster, you must run these commands to set the path to the cluster's configuration file as a session variable.
 The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in IBM Cloud.

     a.
 List the available clusters.